The Flint Animal Cancer Center at Colorado State University

 November is Pet Cancer Awareness Month, a time to reflect on the challenges faced by our furry companions battling this disease and how they help make it better for human osteosarcoma patients.
 The incidence of osteosarcoma in dogs is estimated to be ten times higher than in humans, underscoring the importance of comparative oncology, where insights gained from veterinary cases can significantly advance our understanding and treatment of cancer in human patients.

 This month we spotlight the Flint Animal Cancer Center at Colorado State University, a leading institution dedicated to the study and treatment of cancer in animals.
 Their innovative research and clinical practices not only aim to improve outcomes for pets but also hold potential to unlock breakthroughs that can benefit human patients.
-Doug Thamm, VMD and Dan Regan, DVM, PhD lead the clinical and research programs respectively and they share with us the philosophy behind the One Cure goal to improve the prevention, diagnosis, and treatment of cancer in pets and then use that research and knowledge to also benefit people with cancer.
+Doug Thamm, VMD and Dan Regan, DVM, PhD are key members of the clinical and research programs respectively and they share with us the philosophy behind the One Cure goal to improve the prevention, diagnosis, and treatment of cancer in pets and then use that research and knowledge to also benefit people with cancer.

 The Flint Animal Cancer Center offers clinical care, conducts research, and is a teaching facility.
 How do these different functions interact with each other?